Democrats Topple Anti-LGBTQ Lawmakers in Georgia, Regain Senate Control

-Democrats recaptured control of the United States Senate after Raphael Warnock and Jon Ossoff pulled off critical victories over anti-LGBTQ Senators Kelly Loeffler and Jon Ossoff in a pair of Senate runoffs.
+Democrats recaptured control of the United States Senate after Raphael Warnock and Jon Ossoff pulled off critical victories over anti-LGBTQ Senators Kelly Loeffler and David Perdue in a pair of Senate runoffs.

 The hotly contested races came just two weeks before President-Elect Joe Biden is inaugurated on January 20.
 The victories will provide the incoming administration and Democratic lawmakers a major boost in their bids to unravel the damage inflicted by President Donald Trump on marginalized communities including LGBTQ folks, people of color, women, and religious minorities, and others in the middle of a prolonged pandemic.